 Color gelatin?
 How interesting it sounds like.
-Children are mainly fond of this magical ingredient that is called as Gelatin.
-In the past there were no color except primary or natural ones to use to color any of the product.
-Until recently, a natural source of colors have been searched and is clearly use by amny food manufacturing industries which use many raw material that help to produce some synthetic colors.
+Children are mainly fond of this magical ingredient that is called Gelatin.
+In the past, there were no colors except primary or natural ones to use to color any of the products.
+Until recently, a natural source of colors has been searched and is clearly used by many food manufacturing industries which use much raw material that help to produce some synthetic colors.

 Beta Carotene (natural source of orange) and Turmeric (natural source of yellow) are both water-insoluble.
 Because they must be water-soluble in dry gelatin mixes, an additional emulsification step is required.

 There are two types of coloring used for base, they are:

 Liquid colors are the easiest to use.
 They either come with a drip dispensing tip or you can use a dripper to add them to the color base.